moby/moby/docs/reference/builder.md

      ---> 7ea8aef582cc
     Successfully built 7ea8aef582cc

+Build cache is only used from images that have a local parent chain.
+This means that these images were created by previous builds or the whole chain of images was loaded with `docker load`.
+If you wish to use build cache of a specific image you can specify it with `--cache-from` option.
+Images specified with `--cache-from` do not need to have a parent chain and may be pulled from other registries.

 When you're done with your build, you're ready to look into [*Pushing a repository to its registry*](../tutorials/dockerrepos.md#contributing-to-docker-hub).